-Between 2002-2011, more than an million young, and old people just like you, and your little ones wind up in a hospital emergency room thanks to the trampoline in their backyard.
+Between 2002-2011, more than a million young, and old people just like you, and your kids wind up in a hospital emergency room thanks to the trampoline in their backyard.

-The majority of these injuries included broken bones from ages younger than 16-years old.
-This may make you skeptical.
+The majority of these injuries included broken bones in kids aged younger than 16-years old.
+This may make you reconsider your purchase.

 After all, why invest in a trampoline if it is so dangerous?

-Well, the majority of the time, these injuries were because homeowners did not take the time to follow the recommended safety guidelines.
+Well, the majority of the time, these injuries are the result of homeowners who did not take the time to follow the recommended safety guidelines.

-Through this article, we go through some of the most important safety tips that you NEED to know before you invest into a trampoline for you and your little ones to enjoy (who said you can’t join in with the fun!)
+Here are some of the most important safety tips that you NEED to know before you invest in a trampoline for you and your children to enjoy (yeah …like they’re totally not inside playing computer games)

 - Choose a safe trampoline for your family.
-Keep in mind, your trampoline should have the CE certificate, which means its regulation approved.
+Keep in mind, your trampoline should have the CE certificate, which means has received regulatory approval.